 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, New Salisbury is worth considering.

-The per capita income in New Salisbury in 2022 was $32,485, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
-This equates to an annual income of $129,940 for a family of four.
+The per capita income in New Salisbury in 2022 was $30,199, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $120,796 for a family of four.
 However, New Salisbury contains both very wealthy and poor people as well.
-New Salisbury also has one of the higher rates of people living in poverty in the nation, with 30.69% of its population below the federal poverty line.

 The people who call New Salisbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Salisbury residents report their race to be White.
-Important ancestries of people in New Salisbury include Irish, German, French, Yugoslavian, and Other West Indian.
+Important ancestries of people in New Salisbury include Irish, German, Romanian, French, and Yugoslavian.

 The most common language spoken in New Salisbury is English.
 Other important languages spoken here include African languages and Arabic.